 The next type of sedation comes in the form of a pill or liquid that you take orally.
 This is called enteral sedation.
 Like local anaesthetics, oftentimes it is used in combination with nitrous oxide.
 You may still be awake, but not nervous about the dental work.

 Intravaneous (IV) sedation is another common method of anti-anxiety wherein the dental sedation drugs are directly injected to a vein.
 This technique will allow the dentist to provide a deeper sedation, although you will still be awake but less aware of the procedure.
-The process requires recovery time after you leave the office.
+The process requires recovery time after you leave the clinic.
 In Australia and New Zealand you must have someone take you home after the procedure.

 Training and Qualification

 Although most dentists are qualified to administer nitrous oxide, other types of sedation require additional training, equipment and emergency supplies.
-And because a relevant qualification is required in Australia and New Zealand to perform these techniques, not every office will provide the service you'd like.
-For this reason, some may choose to contract qualified doctors or dentists to come to their office to perform sedation for their patients.
+And because a relevant qualification is required in Australia and New Zealand to perform these techniques, not every clinic will provide the service you'd like.
+For this reason, some may choose to contract qualified doctors or dentists to come to their clinic to perform sedation for their patients.
 It is essential you find a qualified professional(s) who is qualified and familiar with dental sedation guidelines.

 At the end of the day, sedation dentistry can keep fear from making you forgo the smile you desire.